maythamfahmi/YouTuber/README.md

 ## Introdution
 :rocket: **YouTuber** is a fast command line for downloading YouTube videos.
-**YoutTuber** is a cross platform (Windows and Ubuntu) Open Source software licensed under MIT License.
+**YouTuber** is a cross platform (Windows and Ubuntu) Open Source software licensed under MIT License.
 It is highly encouraged to read and respect [YouTube][1] policy and other content creators and owners copyright.

 ## Download and install